GibrielSpiteri/Instagram/README.md

 The following **optional** features are implemented:

 - [x] User sees app icon in home screen and styled bottom navigation view
-- [ ] Style the feed to look like the real Instagram feed.
-- [ ] After the user submits a new post, show an indeterminate progress bar while the post is being uploaded to Parse.

-The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!

 ## Video Walkthrough